 - 1. Risk Assessment Hazard Identification and Risk Evaluation Worksheet: Capitalizes on local knowledge to evaluate the change in the frequency of occurrence, magnitude, or impact and/or geographic extent of existing hazards and allows communities to evaluate hazards not previously profiled using the Pennsylvania Standard List of Hazards. - 2.
 Capability Assessment Survey: Collects information on local planning, regulatory, administrative, technical, fiscal, and political capabilities that can be included in the countywide mitigation strategy. - 3.
 Municipal Project Opportunity Forms and Mitigation Actions: Copies of the 2023 mitigation opportunity forms that were included in the current HMP were provided to the municipalities for review and amendment.
 These opportunities are located in Appendix G. The previous mitigation actions were provided and reviewed at update meetings.
-New

-2023 municipal project opportunity forms are included as well, located in Appendix G, as well as section 4.X.
+New 2023 municipal project opportunity forms are included as well, located in Appendix G, as well as section 6.3.

-In an effort to capture public input, the Indiana County LPT held in person meetings and offered on-line surveys.
+In an effort to capture public input, the Indiana County LPT held in person meetings and offered online surveys.
 Members of the public were also encouraged to contact Indiana County Emergency Management Agency or MCM Consulting Group, Inc. with any comments or questions regarding this update.
+Underserved, unserved, and socially vulnerable populations were indirectly invited to participate in the 2023 HMP update via news articles, the county website listing of the HMP update, and their respective municipal authority being aware of the ongoing process.
+In the future, underserved, unserved, and socially vulnerable populations will be directly invited to participate in the maintenance and update of the 2023 Hazard Mitigation Plan, in accordance with the May 2023 FEMA local mitigation planning guidelines.
+The specified populations will be invited to participate via email, or any other communication items deemed appropriate by the Local Planning Team.
 Any public comment that was received during public meetings or during the draft review of the plan were documented and included in the plan.
 Copies of newspaper public meeting notices, website posted public notices, and other correspondence are included in Appendix C of this plan.